superhussain/MySpaceThe.Net/README.md

 Not building one, not two, but THREE epic things over the past couple of days!

 ##What I learned
-We learned a lot including: ...

-##What's next for MySpaceThe.Net
-...

-##Built With
-...
+We learned a lot including how to use Clarifai's API, Giphy's API, using Microsoft Azure's Cloud Service, scripting in BASH, making a google chrome extension ans so much more!